MirceaMacarie/Bug_Reports/README.md

 **Priority and severity:** P3 - Medium

-**Description:** In the Photo Gallery section, the images cannot be viewed by switching between them with an arrow button, but must be selected and deselected one at a time.
+**Description:** In the "Photo Gallery" section, the images cannot be viewed by switching between them with an arrow button, but must be selected and deselected one at a time.

 **Steps to reproduce:**
 1. Go on https://www.primariatechirghiol.ro/
-2. Select Photo Gallery section from the left menu of the home page
+2. Select "Photo Gallery" section from the left menu of the home page
 3. Select one photo and try to switch between them

 **Expected result:** The user should switch the photo between them with an arrow button, in the same interface.